"FAMILY FORMALS" (aka : family posed pictures)

 About six weeks before your wedding date, I’ll be sending you my Wedding Day Worksheet.
 It’s a crucial document, and will truly help the day run smoother if you complete it fully.
-The most important section of the Wedding Day Worksheet centers around the family formal images.
+The most important section of the Wedding Day Worksheet centers around the family's formal posed images.
 My goal here is to learn more about your family and the groupings that you’d like to accomplish during the family formal part of your wedding day.
 I will ask you the following questions in order to better know your family and bridal party:

-- Who is in the bride’s extended family?
+- Who is in your extended family?

 - Are there any situations that we should know about, such as deaths or divorces, so that we can address everyone properly during the family formals?
 We always want to address everyone correctly, and appreciate your help with this!

 After we’ve established this information, I move on to asking about your portraits in particular.
 This is such a key part of the day, that we need to make sure we’re all on the same page!
-What all am I looking for?
+What am I looking for?

 - Will the family formals be before or after the ceremony?
 If you’ve opted for a first look, they might occur either before or after the ceremony.
-If you’re not sure of what you’d like to do, just ask and I can help you out!.
+If you’re not sure of what you’d like to do, just ask and I can help you out!

 How many family formal groupings should we choose?

-The number of family formal groupings are completely up to you.
+The number of family formal groupings is completely up to you.
 I can help consult on an efficient list, or you can make the final decisions on groupings on your own.
 Either way is totally fine!
 We do have to make sure that we have enough time to document these images in an efficient fashion, which is part of why this list will be so important to the timing of the day.

 Plan on four to five minutes for each family grouping of more than four people.
 The basic list takes about half an hour to complete, and any groupings above and beyond that will take anywhere from two to five minutes depending on the size of the group.
 If you’re not sure how long it will take to photograph all of your desired groupings, please just ask!
 I’d be glad to help you figure out the timing for this part of the day.